Keen to put time on flights and waiting around in airports to good use? But can I take my knitting needles on the plane?

-Use circular needles, preferably wood, bamboo needles, or plastic.
+- Use circular needles.
+(Wood, bamboo needles, or plastic. )

-Metal is allowed, but some sharp metal needles may flag an agent to confiscate them.
-The beauty of circular needles is both needles are connected to a cable, so no accidentally dropping one needle.
+- Metal knitting needles are allowed, but sharp metal needles may flag an agent to confiscate them.
+The beauty of circular needles is both needles connect to a cable, so no dropping one needle.

-Use circular needles no greater than 31 inches.
+- Use circular needles no greater than 31″.
 Projects like cowls, scarves, or hats are good options for knitting on a plane.

 Leave larger projects at home or in your checked-in bags.

-Although technically there’s no restriction on the size and length of the knitting needle, make sure yours aren’t intimidating or seen as a weapon.
+Although there’s no restriction on the size and length of the knitting needle, ensure yours isn’t seen as a weapon.

 Other Tools Used For Knitting

-Circular thread cutters or other cutters with blades must be placed in your checked bags before security screening.
+Before security screening, you must place circular thread cutters or other cutters with blades in your checked bags.

-Particularly if you drop your tapestry needle mid-project and have to disturb other passengers to find it.
+Particularly if you drop your tapestry needle mid-project and have to disturb other passengers to find these things.

 Traveling Outside the United States

-I’ve read more than one account of knitters losing their needles while departing Mexico (but not flying in so you can knit at least one way).
+I’ve read accounts of knitters losing their needles while departing Mexico (but not flying in, so you knit one way).

-Knitting needles and crochet hooks of any size and type (e.g., plastic, aluminum, bamboo) are permitted in carry-on or checked baggage.
+Knitting needles and crochet hooks of any size and type (plastic, aluminum, bamboo) are permitted in carry-on baggage or checked baggage.

 United Kingdom (UK)

-They’re allowed in your carry on.
-You can take your knitting needles in your hand luggage on flights within the UK and in your hold luggage.
+Allowed in carry-on.
+Take knitting needles in hand luggage on flights within the UK and in hold luggage.

 European Union (EU)

-…tools with a blade or a shaft of more than 6 cm capable of use as a weapon, such as screwdrivers and chisels.
+…tools with a blade or a shaft of over 6 cm capable of use as a weapon, like screwdrivers and chisels.

-They specifically discuss scissors (no more than 6 cm / 2.3″ measured from the fulcrum) are allowed.
-Small craft scissors with blunt points are a good idea or small nail clippers.
+Scissors (under 6 cm / 2.3″ measured from the fulcrum) are allowed.
+Small craft scissors with blunt points are good.

-It is strictly prohibited to take knitting needles on a plane in France.
-They must be checked in, and aren’t allowed in your carry on.
+It’s prohibited for travelers to take knitting needles on a plane in France.

 Best Knitting Needles For Travelling On Planes

-As I mentioned above, it’s best to avoid sharp-pointed metal knitting needles and opt for wooden, bamboo, or plastic for getting through the security checkpoint.
-Circular Knitting Needles are a great idea.
+Choose wooden, bamboo, or plastic to get through the security checkpoint.
+Circular Knitting Needles are great.

-Interchangeable Circular Needle tips can be removed from the cable and end stoppers placed on each end of the cable to secure your project.
+You can remove interchangeable Circular Needle tips from the cable and end stoppers placed on each end of the cable to secure your project.
 Choose ones with a blunter tip.

-Most Interchangeable needles can be replaced.
-I wouldn’t advise taking the whole set with you on the plane, just the ones you need for your project.
+Don’t take the whole set with you on the plane.
+Only the ones you need for your project.
 Leave the rest in your checked-in luggage.

-Here are some options for the Best Interchangeable Knitting Needles.
+Here are options for the Best Interchangeable Knitting Needles.

 Lykke is a Norwegian word for happiness, and this company aims to, you guessed it – Make knitters happy.

-5” sets come in 3 different styles.
+5″ sets come in 3 styles.
 The one I feature here is the Driftwood Interchangeables in the Grey Denim pouch.

 The Driftwood set is a soft, weathered grey.
-They aren’t made from driftwood, rather from birch.
+They’re made from birch.

-The 5” sets come in the following sizes (in both US and Millimeters (mm)
+The 5″ sets come in the sizes (US & Millimeters (mm)

 The tip isn’t as pointy as other brands, but they aren’t blunt or dull either.
-A good in-between tip.
+An excellent in-between tip.